 - Great Northern Paper

-- St. Regis Paper – Operated mills in Maine and New Hampshire; its cars were a regular sight.
+- St. Regis Paper (HTCX, USLX) – Operated mills in Maine and New Hampshire; its cars were a regular sight.

 - W. H. Shurtleff Co.